atelierdumobile/appdeploy/README.md

 - [x] 🚨 iOS: Get notified when an xcarchive is built
 - [x] 🌅 Use default template (branded or with app icon) or customize your own one
 - [x] 🚀 Deploy to your server without extra configuration just html support is required
-- [x] 🎉 Notify build&deployment success with Hipchat or Prowl
+- [x] 🎉 Notify deployment success with Hipchat or Prowl
 - [x] 🚠 Integrate it in your Continuous Integration by using the command line
 - [x] 📲 Download the app with a versioned url